telerik/maui-docs/controls/datagrid/render-mode.md

 <snippet id='datagrid-skia-rendering-xaml' />

->When using `SkiaSharp` render mmode, you can completely customize how each column is rendered through the `DataGridTextColumn`'`CellRenderer` property.
-See [SkiaSharp Cell Renderer]({%slug datagrid-skiasharp-cell-renderer%}) topic for more details.
+>When using the `SkiaSharp` render mode, you can completely customize how each column is rendered through the `DataGridTextColumn`'s `CellRenderer` property.
+See [SkiaSharp Cell Renderer]({%slug datagrid-skiasharp-cell-renderer%}) for more details.

 ## See Also
 - [SkiaSharp Cell Renderer]({%slug datagrid-skiasharp-cell-renderer%})